chinesedfan/codejam/2021/kickstart/README.md

 #### Problem C. Banana Bunches

 Divide K into 2 parts, then fix the start and find the end by binary search.
 Only enough to pass set 1.

+### Round H

+#### Problem A. Transform the String

+Check each characters and select the best.

+#### Problem B. Painter

+Linear DP.
+Maintain whether the previous square contains the required Red/Yellow/Blue.

+#### Problem C. Silly Substitutions

+Brute-force to pass set 1.
+Remember the interested places and use linked list to update, instead of scanning the whole string every time.